Kotlin/KEEP/notes/value-classes.md

 From day one Kotlin was designed to encourage good programming practices.
 Drawing its inspiration from Java, Kotlin had added common idioms and widely accepted design patterns as language features as well as removed features and capabilities that often serve as source of bugs or otherwise produce hard to understand code.

-In a world of mutable classes it considered normal to write methods that are called with a receiver of a certain mutable class and mutate the corresponding instance they are called for.
+In a world of mutable classes it is considered normal to write methods that are called with a receiver of a certain mutable class and mutate the corresponding instance they are called for.
 It is also a good practice to name such method with a verb that brings attention to their mutating nature, for example:

 ```kotlin
 account.updateBalance(transferDetails)